-- Describe any needed support from BJA and its national partners to implement the project, including efforts to train drug court staff and partners, collect data and conduct analysis, audit fidelity of the courts, enhance practices or access to treatment such as MAT and recovery support services, or support national recidivism studies. - Describe any research partners or analytical staff who will support data collection, analysis, and research, including their roles and goals for their support.
-Describe how they will support equity and inclusion in access to program services, effective targeting and implementation fidelity, and program evaluation. - For applications seeking to launch new local implementation plans, please also: - o Identify each VTC team member who will have a significant role in implementing and/or enhancing the VTC program.
+- Identify each drug court team member who will have a significant role in implementing the drug court program.
 Describe their role, responsibilities, and qualifications to ensure success of the proposed strategy.
-Key team members must include a judge, prosecutor, defense attorney, treatment provider, researcher/evaluator/management information specialist, community supervision representative, and veterans treatment court coordinator. - Identify personnel other than the team members who are critical to the program's successful implementation and/or enhancement and discuss their roles, responsibilities, and qualifications.
-Discuss the organizational capabilities or competencies that will directly impact the ability to successfully implement the proposed application. - Describe the VTC program's proposed treatment partners, the history of the partnerships, and how the court will ensure that these substance use disorder treatment providers use evidence-based treatment services and monitor the quality and effectiveness of service delivery. - Indicate whether the VTC team members have received training through the Justice for Vets Veterans Treatment Court Planning Initiative (VTCPI) foundational training or through another opportunity.
-(See Foundational Training for Veterans Treatment Courts -Justice for Vets.)
-If not, describe any training received or planning completed. - Describe how effective communication and coordination among the team members will be implemented throughout the program period. - Indicate whether the VTC team does or will include members from the local law enforcement and probation departments.
-If applicable, describe the roles of these members as they relate to staffing attendance, home visits, and court appearances. - Attach an MOU signed by each key VTC team member, with the responsibilities outlined for each. - Attach a letter of support from the local court outlining its commitment to the project.

-d, Plan for Collecting the Data (15%)
+Key drug court team members must include a judge, prosecutor, defense attorney, treatment provider, researcher/evaluator/management information specialist, community supervision representative, and drug court coordinator. - Identify personnel other than the team members who are critical to the program's successful implementation and/or enhancement and discuss their roles, responsibilities, and qualifications.
+Discuss the organizational capabilities or competencies that will directly impact the ability to successfully implement the proposed application. - Describe the drug court program's proposed treatment partners, the history of the partnerships, and how the court will ensure that these substance use disorder treatment providers use evidence-based treatment services and monitor the quality and effectiveness of service delivery. - Indicate whether the drug court team members have received the BJA drug court foundational training or a training through another opportunity.
+If not, describe any training received or planning completed. - Describe how effective communication and coordination among the team members will be implemented throughout the program period. - Indicate whether the drug court team does or will include members from local law enforcement and probation departments.
+If applicable, describe the roles of these members as related to staffing attendance, home visits, and court appearances. - Attach an MOU signed by each key drug court team member, with the responsibilities outlined for each. - d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (15%)

-The applicant must describe its current ability to collect and analyze client-level demographic, performance, and outcome data and to regularly assess program service delivery and performance as described in the evidence- based program principles.
-All applicants must indicate their willingness and ability to report aggregated client-level performance and outcome data through BJA's Performance Measurement Tool (PMT) as well as identify the person responsible for collecting the data.
+The applicant must describe its current ability to collect and analyze client-level demographic, performance, and outcome data and to conduct regular assessments of program service delivery and performance.
+All applicants must indicate their willingness and ability to report the data through BJA's Performance Measurement Tool (PMT) as well as identify the person responsible for collecting the data.
 Statewide applicants are expected to report on behalf of their subawardees.

-In addition, grantees are expected to map community resources that support programs, conduct or support evaluation of programs, and support equity and inclusion in access to program services.
+In addition, grantees are expected to map community resources to support their programs, conduct or support evaluation of the programs, and to be able to assess equity and inclusion in their programs.